Peanut Butter Cup Cookies are the ultimate Reeses Cup Cookies! Soft and chewy with a crisp outer edge- the perfect peanut butter cup cookie!

 These cookies are made with peanut butter cookie dough, Reese's minis, and chocolate chips!
 Soft, moist, and chewy, you'll love these cookies especially when they are warm and fresh out of the oven.

 Using up leftover candy in desserts is always a hit at our house.
-I loved making these Reese's Peanut Butter Cup Brownies, Nutella Cookies, and M&M Brownies - and they are easily well-loved by everyone!
+I loved making these Reese's Peanut Butter Cup Brownies, Snickers Cookies, and M&M Brownies - and they are easily well-loved by everyone!

 - Delicious: Some of the best recipes are simple and still have a ton of flavor.
 Peanut butter and chocolate are one of the best combinations!